 There’s comfort in a full moon.
-It’s hard not to sound sentimental, but with the days as they are, it’s always nice to have a nightlight.
+It’s hard not to sound over-sentimental about them, but with the days as they are, it’s nice to have a nightlight.

 Take any job, when it’s offered, if you desperately need it, but please, for G-d’s sake, don’t work here.
 Fake commerce, behind stolen capital, just a weird group of assholes rifling off LLCs, and never making a buck.
 Look anywhere else.

 A love letter from out west, for you.

 Performed, recorded, and produced by Logan Sorese.
 Photo by Abagail Frank Sorese.

 Released as Attribution-NonCommercial-ShareAlike 4.0 International.
 Let me know if you’re doing anything, would love to know about it.

 A year since your wedding and you’re moving, and we’re producing life, and everything is terrible, and how weird it is being years apart from those choir kids in a coffee shop.

 Okay, so.
 Look.
 I don’t know how to roughhouse, or shit-talk, or take a kick to the shins after a close loss; I never got the training.
 My brother and I did not play; we said nothing, for as long as possible, floating past each other’s bedroom doors until we had something good enough to fight about.
 The chairs thrown and righted; verbal abuses swept deep into the back; and a quiet stalemate would resume in the morning.
 Nothing changed.